AxelBanderet/sigfox-blockchain/readme.md

 ![Image](img/WriteIntoAzure.png)

-Sigfox devices send some data over Sigfox 0G network.
+The Sigfox Sens'it sends some data over Sigfox 0G network.
 Then the Sigfox Cloud pushes it through a callback up to Microsoft Azure IoT Hub.

 ### 2. Prepare the data

 ![Image](img/PrepareForBlockchainIngestion.png)

-Then, a suite of Azure services are being sollicited.
-First we use a Function App to parse the data into a Temperature and Humidity decimal values.
+A suite of Azure services are then being sollicited.
+First we use a Function App to parse the data into Temperature and Humidity decimal values.

 It is then collected in a Service Bus that is responsible of routing it up to a Logic App.